Primary Endpoint

 Discontinuation Rates and Dose Modifications

-~90% of patients treated with RYBREVANT® + chemotherapy were able to stay on treatment without AR-related discontinuation
+~90% of patients treated with RYBREVANT® + chemotherapy were able to stay on treatment without AR-related discontinuation1

 11% of patients permanently discontinued RYBREVANT® due to ARs1

-• Most frequent ARs leading to treatment discontinuation in ≥5% of patients were IRRs1
+• Most frequent ARs leading to treatment discontinuation in ≥5% of patients were IRRs

 Dose interruptions of RYBREVANT® due to an AR occurred in 60% of patients1